Design-and-Innovation-2023/Team10B/docs/prototypes/second-prototype/index.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 ---

-# Second Prototype
+# 2nd Prototype

-We created our second robot design using AutoCAD this time.
+We created our 2nd robot design using AutoCAD this time.

 ## AutoCAD Sketches